 Students who have been academically suspended from John Tyler Community College may re-enroll after serving a onesemester suspension.
 Students who have been academically suspended from any other institution of higher education may enroll after submitting their transcript or a copy of their letter of suspension to the Advising Center.
-Academically dismissed students from John Tyler or any other institution, may petition the Academic Status Committee by submitting their request for exception to this policy to the dean of students (skirkland@jtcc.edu).
+Academically dismissed students from John Tyler or any other institution are not normally admitted to the institution.
+Dismissed students, may petition the Academic Status Committee by submitting their request for exception to this policy to the dean of students (skirkland@jtcc.edu).
 All petitions must be submitted in writing at least four weeks prior to the first day of classes for the semester in which admission is sought.
 Students dismissed or suspended for disciplinary reasons may petition the Threat Assessment Team by submitting their requests to the dean of students requesting exceptions to this policy.
 All petitions must be submitted in writing at least four weeks prior to the first day of classes for the semester in which admission is sought.